 New restaurant businesses may find this very challenging, as you will be juggling crowdfunding with other tasks like company formation and branding.

 Crowdfunding is a great way to fund your restaurant.
 And though funding is a key part of starting a successful business, you’ll also need to handle some other formal parts: like registering as a limited company, or setting up a business bank account.
 It can be difficult to know where to start, though, and so we’re here to help with the process.
-If you’re interested in finding out more, just head over here for more information.
+If you’re interested in finding out more, just head over to the register a company page for more information.